Cohomological support varieties of certain monomial ideals: Computational implementations

-This code constructs a collection of homogeneous monomial ideals such that every CSV of such an ideal, provided its minimal generating set has 6 generators, is represented, possibly excluding $\{0\}$ (though, in practice, this is not the case).
-Our construction revolves around the following \begin{lemma} The CSV of a monomial ideal can be determined by whether, for any given $J\subseteq [n]$ and $J\not\ni i\in [n]$, whether $f_i$ and $f_J$ are coprime and whether the former divides the latter. \end{lemma} We claim that \begin{lemma} For any monomial ideal, there is a monomial ideal sharing its CSV which can by taking a collection of subsets of $[n]$, assigning each a variable, and letting $f_i$ be the product of the variables corresponding to the subsets containing $i$.
-Furthermore, for any minimal generating set of a homogeneous monomial ideal, there is a minimal generating set of the same size of a homogeneous monomial ideal sharing its CSV which can be constructed by taking a monomial ideal as described above, assigning to each variable a positive integer, and taking each variable to the power of its corresponding integer. \end{lemma} \begin{proof} Consider some monomial ideal and some variable $x_0$ of its underlying ring.
+This code constructs a collection of equigenerated monomial ideals such that every cohomological support variety of such an ideal, provided its minimal generating set has 6 generators, is represented, possibly excluding $\{0\}$ (though, in practice, this is not the case).
+Our construction revolves around the following \begin{lemma} The cohomological support variety of a monomial ideal can be determined by whether, for any given $J\subseteq [n]$ and $J\not\ni i\in [n]$, whether $f_i$ and $f_J$ are coprime and whether the former divides the latter. \end{lemma} We claim that \begin{lemma} For any monomial ideal, there is a monomial ideal sharing its cohomological support variety which can by taking a collection of subsets of $[n]$, assigning each a variable, and letting $f_i$ be the product of the variables corresponding to the subsets containing $i$.
+Furthermore, for any equidegree minimal generating set of a monomial ideal, there is an equidegree minimal generating set of a monomial ideal of the same size sharing its cohomological support variety which can be constructed by taking a monomial ideal as described above, assigning to each variable a positive integer, and taking each variable to the power of its corresponding integer. \end{lemma} \begin{proof} Consider some monomial ideal and some variable $x_0$ of its underlying ring.
 Let $p_i$ be the power of $x_0$ in $f_i$.
-Then, recalling Lemma \ref{codenameprin}, we can replace $x_0^{p_i}$ with $\prod_{j=1}^{p_i}x_{0,j}$ for all $i$ without modifying our CSV, and we can do so without affecting minimality as this is given in the monomial setting by the non-existence of one generator dividing another.
+Then, recalling Lemma \ref{codenameprin}, we can replace $x_0^{p_i}$ with $\prod_{j=1}^{p_i}x_{0,j}$ for all $i$ without modifying our cohomological support variety, and we can do so without affecting minimality as this is given in the monomial setting by the non-existence of one generator dividing another.
 After doing this for each variable in our underlying ring, we may either remove redundant variables, those which are contained in the same subset of $\boldsymbol{\mathit{f}}$ as others, proving our first claim, or replace them with the variables they copy, proving the second. \end{proof}

 As an example, after our first step the sequence $\boldsymbol{\mathit{f}}=(x_1x_2^2,x_2^3,x_3^3)$ would become

 at which point our second steps would modify it into either

 We categorize ideals by their corresponding greatest common denominator (GCD) graphs \cite[Definition 6.1]{embdef}.
 As noted in \cite{embdef}, there are a number of GCD graphs such that all corresponding monomial ideals must have full support: \begin{lemma}[{\cite[Lemma 6.12]{embdef}}] Any monomial ideal whose GCD graph contains a vertex connected to every other vertex, or contains an edge such that every vertex is connected to exactly one of its vertices, has full support. \end{lemma} We use \texttt{myGraphs} to refer to the collection of graphs which is not guaranteed full support by this lemma.